Labor Day Jazz Weekend

 Most recently, John performed during the hotel’s 2014 Labor Day Weekend Jazz Festival and, previous to that, played a special set during the hotel’s 125th Anniversary Celebration in 2012.
 An American Jazz guitarist, Pizzarelli is also a vocalist, songwriter, bandleader, and radio host.
 His musical influences span from Nat “King” Cole to Lennon & McCartney, to name just a few.
 John Pizzarelli has a cool jazz style with brilliant guitar playing and singing.
 His latest album, “Double Exposure”, is a collection of tunes by some great pop songwriters, with traditional pop arrangements.
 With over twenty of his own albums under his belt, Pizzarelli has also recordings with his father Bucky Pizzarelli, Sir Paul McCartney, James Taylor, Rosemary Clooney, and his wife, Jessica Molaskey, among many others.
 John will perform Saturday evening in the Grand Hotel Theatre.

-Sunday performance by Joey Alexander
+Sunday performances by Elder Robert Moore and Joey Alexander

 At just 13 years old, Joey Alexander is known as a child prodigy.
 Born on the island of Bali, pianist Joey Alexander started learning about jazz at age 6 from his dad.
 He began teaching himself to play piano using a mini electronic keyboard his dad gave him.
 Joey’s dad nurtured his gift of swing and improvisation by taking him to jam sessions with veteran musicians in Bali and Jakarta.
 An invitation from Wynton Marsalis led to his US debut appearance at Lincoln Center’s Rose Hall in 2014 where he amazed the audience with his musicality.
 In 2015, he debuted the album “My Favorite Things” which garnered two Grammy nominations, for Best Jazz Instrumental Album and Best Improvised Solo, making him the youngest Jazz artist ever nominated for a Grammy.
 Joey has been featured by The Today Show, 60 Minutes, CNN, and The New York Times.
 Joey develops fresh takes on well-known tunes, combining them seamlessly with his own original compositions in a way which invites in both new and seasoned listeners, and reflecting the true emotional heart and soul of his musical personality.
 Joey Alexander will perform Sunday afternoon in the Grand Hotel Tea Garden.